DonGuillotine/langchain-claude-chatbot/README.md

 ## Features

-- **Intelligent Conversation Tracking:** Our chatbot leverages the power of OpenAI model to intelligently track chat history and maintain context throughout the conversation.
+- **Intelligent Conversation Tracking:** Our chatbot intelligently tracks chat history and maintain context throughout the conversation.
 This ensures a smooth and personalized customer experience.

 - **Seamless Follow-up Questions:** The OpenAI model also enables our chatbot to ask relevant follow-up questions, enhancing the quality of interactions and providing comprehensive assistance to customers.